tizonia/tizonia-openmax-il/docs/sphinx-src/manual/googlemusic.rst

 Google Play Music
 =================

-Music streaming from the Google Play Music service is supported in both free and paid tiers.
-Command-line options that contain ``unlimited`` represent those that require a paid subscription.
-Credentials are required to be input via command-line or configuration file.
+Music streaming from the Google Play Music service is supported on both free and paid tiers.
+Command-line options that contain ``unlimited`` represent those that require a 'Premium' subscription.
+In both cases, credentials are required to be input via command-line or configuration file.

 OPTIONS
 -------